StrikingLoo/strikingloo.github.io/wiki/longevity.md

 Source: [Effects of lunges inserted in walking (eccentric walking) on lower limb muscle strength, physical and cognitive function of regular walkers, Yoshihiro Katsura et al.](https://link.springer.com/epdf/10.1007/s00421-024-05453-y?sharing_token=1vDsDJTN5WzPxi5YmSEkOfe4RwlQNchNByi7wbcMAY5hnPeFvF3FY4v2z1P9M2M0oiR78kXv1Yzj0ODMgckqhKOGHUABEd9UOPOfV5kPAj1jf1IYMIYkdIBv-DUEcKCOiDdNyj6MFypeDhSyeYQrWu_bvlAYtPUmOSaldFpmycA%3D)

+### 10k Steps Myth

+> Overall mortality for people walking 7,000 steps was 47 per cent lower than for those who walked only 2,000.
+Risks for those who did 7,000 steps fell for health problems including death from cardiovascular disease and cancer, as well as incidence of type 2 diabetes and dementia.

+> The gains from moving even more were less pronounced, with the death rate 48 per cent lower for those who notched 10,000 steps compared with 2,000.

+> Ding pointed out that 10,000 steps was still associated with better outcomes than 7,000 for some health conditions, such as a 14 per cent further reduction in the risk of depressive symptoms.

 ### Related Reading

 - [Loneliness and its Impact on Health](/wiki/loneliness).